oceanc80/operator-sdk/website/content/en/docs/contribution-guidelines/releasing.md

 1. Post release steps
    1. Publish the new Netlify subdomain for version-specific docs.
-      1. Assuming that the Netlify prestep was done before the new branch was created, a new [branch option](https://app.netlify.com/sites/operator-sdk/settings/domain#branch-subdomains) should be visible to Netlify Admins under Domain management > Branch subdomains and can be mapped to a subdomain.
-(Note: you may have to scroll down to the bottom of the Branch subdomains section to find the branch that is ready to be mapped.)
+      1. Assuming that the Netlify prestep was done before the new branch was created, an [Add new branch subdomain](https://app.netlify.com/sites/operator-sdk/settings/domain#branch-subdomains) option should be visible to Netlify Admins under Domain management > Branch subdomains.
+         1. Click on the `Add new branch subdomain` button, select the v1.3.x branch from the dropdown menu and click `Create subdomain`.
+(Note: you may have to scroll down to the bottom of the Branch subdomains section to find the button to add a new branch subdomain.)
       1. Please test that this subdomain works by going to the link in a browser.
 You can use the link in the second column to jump to the docs page for this release.
    1. Make an [operator-framework Google Group][of-ggroup] post.
       - You can use [this post](https://groups.google.com/g/operator-framework/c/2fBHHLQOKs8/m/VAd_zd_IAwAJ) as an example.